tommekevda/radarr-sonarr-jellyfin-notifier/README.md

 The app runs a Flask server on port `5001` and listens for Radarr and Sonarr webhook events.

+### Health check

+- `GET /health` returns HTTP 200 with `{"status": "ok"}`.

 ## Running with Docker

 ### Dockerfile

-The Dockerfile uses Python 3.12 slim image, installs dependencies via `uv` package manager, and runs the app with:
+The Dockerfile uses Python 3.12 slim image, installs dependencies via `uv` package manager, defines a container healthcheck on `/health`, and runs the app with:

 ```dockerfile
 FROM python:3.12-slim